 Nearshoring reflects a move away from 'just-in-time' efficiency towards 'just-in-case' preparedness.
 The need for supply chain stability and faster turnaround times is encouraging businesses to bring their operations closer to the markets they serve.
-Trump Tariffs' have only underlined the need for For example, countries like Mexico, Poland and Vietnam are positioning themselves as regional production hubs.
+Trump Tariffs' have only underlined the need for companies to explore their options.
+This is opening up new opportunities in both developed and emerging markets.

+For example, countries like Mexico, Poland and Vietnam are positioning themselves as regional production hubs.
 Demand is also increasing across sectors such as automation, logistics, real estate, infrastructure and advanced manufacturing, as companies modernise supply chains closer to home.